pretix/pretix-docs/docs/guides/customer-accounts.md

 Click the "Google" entry in the list.
 Copy the value from the "Redirection URL" field.
 It will look similar to, but **not exactly** like `https://pretix.eu/tut/account/login/199/return`.
-Open the Google backend, edit your client, add a URL, paste the value into the field, and save the settings.
+Open the Google backend, edit your client, click to add a URL, paste the value into the field, and save the settings.